 I was only 8 years old.

-Flash forward to high school.
-By then, I had firmly tied my worth to achievements: I couldn’t afford to fail.
+From early on, I firmly tied my worth to achievements.
+I couldn’t afford to fail.

 Why it’s hard to stop being an overachiever